gitforwork2/gitforwork.github.io/_posts/2017-02-09-h1b-bills-executive-order.md

  - Eliminate country cap: Employment based immigrant visas should be allocated to the more skilled worker regardless of country of origin.
 This ensures fairness to H1b worker by enabling them to change jobs and negotiate salary etc. Thus preventing any artificial wage depression caused in the market
  - Remove visa hurdles for US educated foreign students to apply for permanent residency

+#### Fairness bill by Jason Chaffetz
-#### Fairness for High-Skilled Immigrants Act of 2017 - Jason Chaffetz - Utah
+More formally: Fairness for High-Skilled Immigrants Act of 2017 - Jason Chaffetz - Utah

  - Eliminates the country cap for the employment based immigrant visas.
 This stops the H1b worker's dependency on the employer, there by ensuring easy job mobility and balanced job market.
  - Employees from a single country cannot exceed 85% of total visas issued in a year